Reversibility of d-State Finite Cellular Automata

 \section{Abstract}

-This paper investigates reversibility properties of $1$-dimensional $3$-neighborhood $d$-state finite cellular automata (CAs) under periodic boundary condition.
+This paper investigates reversibility properties of $1$-dimensional $3$-neighborhood $d$-state finite cellular automata (CAs) of length $n$ under periodic boundary condition.
 A tool named {\em reachability tree} has been developed from de Bruijn graph which represents all possible reachable configurations of an $n$-cell CA. This tool has been used to test reversibility of CAs.
 We have identified a large set of reversible CAs using this tool by following some greedy strategies.
-Our conjecture is that the reversible CAs, defined over infinite lattice, are always reversible when the CAs are finite.
-However, the reverse may not be true.

 \keywords{$d$-state cellular automata (CAs), de Bruijn graph, Reachability Tree, Rule Min Term (RMT), reversibility }